YottaDB/YDBPosix/README.md

 - `r/_ydbposix.m` – M source code for higher level `^%ydbposix` entryrefs that M application code can call.

+- `r/_ydbposixtest.m` – M source code for `%ydbposixtest` routine to test plugin with `mumps -run %ydbposix`

-- `o/_ydbposix.so` – a shared library with M mode object code for `^%ydbposix` entryrefs
+- `o/_ydbposix.so` – a shared library with M mode object code for `^%ydbposix` & `^%ydbposixtest` entryrefs

-- `o/utf8/_ydbposix.so` – if YottaDB is installed with UTF-8 support, a shared library with UTF-8 mode object code for `^%ydbposix` entryrefs
+- `o/utf8/_ydbposix.so` – if YottaDB is installed with UTF-8 support, a shared library with UTF-8 mode object code

 ## Installing YDB POSIX Plugin